Scott123180/scottscookbook.link/src/content/recipes/ChickpeaAndFennelRatatouille.md

     unit: tablespoon
   },
   {
-    name: "chopped fresh basil or parsley (if not using fresh thyme or rosemary)",
+    name: "chopped fresh basil or parsley",
+    preparation: " (if not using fresh thyme or rosemary), chopped",
     amount: 0.5,
     unit: cup
   },